 Go and fight!

 Why?
 Because it was his Dharma.
 Arjuna was not able to prevent the war from happening and could not stop it.
-Him leaving would ensure the loss of the Pandavas, the force of goodness.
+If he left, it would ensure the loss of the Pandavas, the force of goodness.
 There would still be death and destruction.
 Family members and friends would still kill each other.
-Him leaving would actually create more suffering because the Kauravas would win and righteousness would leave the land.
+Arjuna’s refusal to fight would actually create more suffering because the Kauravas would win, and righteousness would leave the land.

 The Bhagavad Gita begs us to own up to our circumstance, as awful and complicated and no-win as it may seem, and to be engaged.

 We are Arjuna in a no-win war.
 By acknowledging this we can embrace complexity.
 We can look at this from all sides, consider our own strengths and passions, as well as the needs around us, and do the needed work that the moment truly calls for.

 This is Dharma.
 Its messy.
 The Mahabharata does not end happily, but with a society in ruins.
 Yet there was less suffering because Arjuna lived out his Dharma.
 He didn’t run away to be a monk.
 He faced the seemingly-impossible riddle of his time and found the knots that were his to untie.

 This has strong parallels to our current crisis.
 Most climate scientists tell us that it is already too late to stop the effects of global warming.
 We have already caused irreversible havoc on the planet and the poorest of us will be the ones to suffer most.
 Habitat loss is happening at incredible rates and it is estimated that 30-50% of all species could be extinct by mid century.
 We are in a situation where looking at the bright side of things is actually harmful.
 And yet, still they urge us to act.